Functional Horseshoe Priors for Subspace Shrinkage: Examples for the univariate case

-In this section, we examine the performance of the functional horseshoe prior on various simulated data sets.
-We consider three models as follows:
+In this section, we consider some applications of the fHS prior for several nonparametric models:

-with $\epsilon_i\overset{i.i.d}\sim\Gauss(0,\sigma^2)$ for $i=1,\dots,n$ in (i) and (ii), and $p(\cdot)$ the density function of $Y$ in (iii).
-The varying coefficient model \citep{hastie1993varying} in \eqref{eq:vc} reduces to a linear model when the coefficient function $f$ is constant, and the density function $p$ is Gaussian when the log-density function $f$ is quadratic in the log-spline model \citep{kooperberg1991study} in \eqref{eq:density}, motivating the usage of the functional horseshoe prior in these examples to shrink towards the respective parametric alternatives.
-For each setting, we considered the case corresponding to the relevant parametric model, as well as the parametric model was not adequate.
+In cases (i) and (ii), we assume that $\epsilon_i\overset{i.i.d}\sim\Gauss(0,\sigma^2)$ for $i=1,\dots,n$.
+In (ii), $t_i$ and $x_i$ are covariates for $i=1,\dots,n$.
+In (iii), $p(\cdot)$ is the unknown density function of $Y$.
+The varying coefficient model \citep{hastie1993varying} in \eqref{eq:vc} reduces to a linear model when the coefficient function $f$ is constant, and the density function $p$ is Gaussian when the log-density function $f$ is quadratic in the log-spline model \eqref{eq:density} \citep{kooperberg1991study}.
+These facts motivate the use of the fHS prior in these examples to shrink towards the respective parametric alternatives.